This post originally appeared on Choices.Scholastic.com

 By the time we get to the final round, kids are jumping up and down and are in full fight-or-flight mode.
 This is an idea I inherited from the teacher before me, and it does a great job getting the kids to experience stress with little chance of lasting humiliation.

-If you don’t have sets of cups, a card came like War will do.
+If you don’t have sets of cups, a card game like War will do.
 The important thing is to put the brackets on the board, get the eraser out, and act like it’s the most important thing in the world.

 Afterwards, I have the kids share what they were experiencing physically during the competition.
 Shaky hands, rapid heartbeat, butterflies, sweaty palms…